philiptran/aws-network-firewall-terraform/README.md

 4. Deploy the template with `terraform apply`.

 ### Tests
-- try a ping between instances in `spoke-vpc-a` and `spoke-vpc-b`: this shouldn't work
+- try a ping between instances in `app1-vpc` and `integration-vpc`: this shouldn't work
-- try to SSH to the EC2 Instance in `spoke-vpc-b` from the EC2 Instance in `spoke-vpc-a` (or vice-versa): this shouldn't work
+- try to SSH to the EC2 Instance in `integration-vpc` from the EC2 Instance in `app1-vpc` (or vice-versa): this shouldn't work
-- try to curl the private IP of the EC2 Instance in `spoke-vpc-b` from the EC2 Instance in `spoke-vpc-a` (or vice-versa): this should work
+- try to curl the private IP of the EC2 Instance in `integration-vpc` from the EC2 Instance in `app1-vpc` (or vice-versa): this should work
 - try a ping to a public IP address: this shouldn't work
 - try to `dig` using a public DNS resolver: this shouldn't work
 - try to curl https://facebook.com or https://twitter.com: this shouldn't work